-Those losses hastened the war’s conclusion but were not solely responsible for it, both Wellerstein and Carr said.
+No brainer Those losses hastened the war’s conclusion but were not solely responsible for it, both Wellerstein and Carr said.
 Likewise, other misconceptions form a familiar story surrounding the bombings.

 For example, Wellerstein said, not much deliberation went into using the bomb.
 Other historians hold the same view, including Carr.
 He cited a paper by historian Barton Bernstein, a Stanford University professor, from 2005.

 “He said it wasn’t a decision so much as the implementation of an assumption,” Carr said by phone from Los Alamos on July 16.
 “And I really do think that was the case, looking back on this.”

 The scale and momentum of the war dictated using the bombs, Carr said.
 Every day, hundreds of Americans died in combat.
 Every 500-plane raid launched by U.S. Army Air Forces over Tokyo put hundreds of airmen in harm’s way.
 During peak fighting on the Eastern Front, tens of thousands of Soviet troops and civilians died daily.
 And thousands of Americans were expected to die in an invasion of the Japanese homeland, planning for which went on despite the atomic bombings.